Heinrich Ernst Ferdinand Guericke

 Heinrich Ernst Ferdinand Guericke (25 February 1803, Wettin – 4 February 1878, Halle an der Saale), was a German theologian.

-He was born at Wettin in Saxony and studied theology at the University of Halle, where he was appointed associate professor in 1829.
+He was born at Wettin in the Duchy of Magdeburg and studied theology at the University of Halle, where he was appointed associate professor in 1829.
 He disapproved of the union between the Lutheran and the Reformed churches, which had been accomplished by the Prussian government in 1817, and in 1833 he joined the Old Lutherans.
 In 1835 he lost his professorship, but he regained it in 1840.

 Published works

 Among his works were a biography of August Hermann Francke, "August Hermann Francke.
 Eine Denkschrift zur Säcularfeier seines Todes" (1827) — later translated into English as: "The life of Augustus Herman Franké" (1837).
 He was also the author of: